fbpx

 Wound healing problems are very common among smokers.
 This can lead to prolonged need for dressings and worse scars.
 If you continue to smoke with some operations it virtually guarantees that you will get a complication.

-Most cosmetic operations cannot be done if you smoke.
-This includes tummy tucks, breast reductions, facelifts and body contouring procedures where smoking results in an unacceptable high risk of the skin dying.
+Most larger operations cannot be done if you smoke.
+This includes abdominolasty, breast reductions, facelifts and body contouring procedures where smoking results in an unacceptable high risk of the skin dying.
 Other effects include higher risk of blood clot formations (DVT and PE), pneumonia and complicated anaesthesia.

 For any cancer reconstruction that requires intricate microsurgery to perform the reconstruction the risk of failure more than triples.